wsurles/data_science_coursera/getting_and_cleaning_data/course_project/readme.md

 ```

 ### Table of measurements by subject and activity
-For example, Subject 1 has 95 measurements for the 'walking' activity in each of the 66 variable extracted.
+For example, Subject 1 has 95 measurements for the 'walking' activity in each of the 66 variables extracted.
 ```S
      WALKING WALKING_UPSTAIRG WALKING_DOWNSTAIRS SITTING STANDING LAYING
   1       95               53                 49      47       53     50